 Complaints Process

-Patients are encouraged to fill out our online “Compliments and Suggestions” form, or send a letter to the practice for the attention of the Practice Manager.
-Forms may be completed anonymously, but if a response is required we will aim to discuss this with you within ten working days.
+Adelaide Medical Centre endeavours to provide the best consideration of patient needs at all times.
+To help us make sure we provide the best possible care and attention, we offer patients the opportunity to tell us, informally, of any suggestions they have for the further improvement of their healthcare.
+Patients are encouraged to fill out our online “Compliments and Suggestions” form, or send an letter to the practice for the attention of the Practice Manager.
+Forms may be completed anonymously, but please include your information if a response is required and we will aim to discuss this with you within ten working days.

-Letter Address: Adelaide Medical Centre
+Letter Address: Adelaide Medical Centre, Adelaide Road, Andover, SP10 1HA

-[email protected]
+Email: Frimleyicb.southeastcomplaints@nhs.net

 If you are making a complaint please state: ‘For the attention of the complaints team’ in the subject line.

-Who can complain
+Who can complain:

 Complainants may be current or former patients, or their nominated or elected representatives (who have been given consent to act on the patients behalf).